NorChainOfficial/norchain-sdk/apps/landing/README.md

-# 🌐 Xaheen Chain - Landing Page
+# 🌐 NorChain Chain - Landing Page

-> Complete, production-ready landing page for Xaheen Chain
+> Complete, production-ready landing page for NorChain Chain

 ## 📋 Overview

-This is the public-facing landing page for Xaheen Chain, built with **Next.js 14**, **React 18**, and **Tailwind CSS**.
-It showcases Xaheen's unique value proposition: a fast, affordable, EVM-compatible blockchain with built-in charitable giving.
+This is the public-facing landing page for NorChain Chain, built with **Next.js 14**, **React 18**, and **Tailwind CSS**.
+It showcases NorChain's unique value proposition: a fast, affordable, EVM-compatible blockchain with built-in charitable giving.

 ## ✨ Features